Tails86/ansi-string/README.md

     - Value given may be either a 24-bit integer or 3 x 8-bit integers, separated by commas
     - Each given value within the parenthesis is treated as hexadecimal if the value starts with "0x", otherwise it is treated as a decimal value

-A formatting setting may also be any of the following, but it's not advised to specify settings these ways unless there is a specific reason to do so.
+A formatting setting may also be any of the following, but it's not advised to specify settings in any of these ways unless there is a specific reason to do so.
 - An AnsiSetting object
 - A string containing known ANSI directives (ex: `"01;31"` for BOLD and FG_RED)
     - The string will normally be parsed into separate settings unless the character "[" is the first character of the string (ex: `"[38;5;214"`)